 Minimum Hours Required to Graduate – 120 Note: some majors require additional hours.

-Students are advised that the statement of minimum hours required to graduate assumes the student has met all requirements outlined for the major in question.
+Students are advised that the statement of minimum hours required to graduate assumes the student does not need developmental coursework and has met all requirements outlined for the major in question.
 Additional coursework taken beyond liberal education or major requirements may result in the accumulation of credit hours beyond the stated minimum needed to graduate.
 Likewise, students should note that special professional accreditation requirements of a particular field of study may require hours in excess of the minimum 120 stated above.
 Individual programs of study should be consulted for specific requirements.

-No more than 27 semester hours earned outside of regular coursework (i.e., CLEP, Experiential Credit, Challenge Exams, Directed Independent Study, etc.) may be applied toward the degree.
+No more than 27 semester hours earned outside of regular coursework (i.e., CLEP, Military Credit, Experiential Credit, Challenge Exams, Directed Independent Study, etc.) may be applied toward the degree.
 These types of non-traditional credit may not be applied toward the minimum residency requirement of 30 semester hours.
-Military credit does not count toward this non-traditional credit limit.

 In order to exempt the Liberal Education requirements, the student must graduate from an institution accredited by one of the following U.S. Regional accrediting bodies:

 - Middle States Association of Colleges and Schools Middle States Commission on Higher Education (MSCHE)